What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Methods

 \subsubsection{Constructing \texorpdfstring{$\mathcal{M}$}{M} from the text}

 To construct a comprehensive dictionary of specific model names, we established a human-AI workflow to extract and register model names at scale.
 We designed a detailed in-context prompt for a state-of-the-art LLM to detect model names from the title and abstract of papers.
 All detected names from the full dataset are collected and ranked by frequencies as candidates $[\hat{m}_1, \hat{m}_2, ...]$.
 Since the same type of model as referent can have various textual forms, we aim to maintain and distinguish two attributes (as lists) for a model $m$: \begin{itemize} \item \textbf{Aliases}: Different text patterns that all refer to $m$; e.g., both ``chatgpt'' and ``ChatGPT'' are identified separately but point to the same thing, and we need to count them together. \item \textbf{Variations}: Refers to $m$, but is the extension of an existing alias (i.e. having an alias as substring).
 This usually suggests a specific variation of $m$, e.g., ``T5-3B'' when $m =$ ``T5''~\cite{raffel2020exploring}.
-Searching for ``T5'' in the text would have already included the mentions of ``T5-3B''. \end{itemize}

-To compose the final list, we sorted names following a simple heuristic (illustrated in Figure~\ref{fig:workflow}): \begin{enumerate} \item When we encounter a new model $m$ not in $\mathcal{M}$, we add $m$ to $\mathcal{M}$ and initialize its alias list as $[m]$; \item Additional aliases of an entry $m_j$ are appended to its list; \item Variations of existing entries are recorded but not added as an alias; \item Candidates that are not the name of a model (e.g., BLEU) are discarded. \end{enumerate}
+Searching for ``T5'' in the text would have already included the mentions of ``T5-3B''. \end{itemize} To compose the final list, we manually validate and register the name candidates following a simple heuristic (Figure~\ref{fig:workflow}).
+When we encounter a new model $m$ not in $\mathcal{M}$, we add $m$ to $\mathcal{M}$ and initialize its alias list as $[m]$.
+Additional aliases of an entry $m_j$ are appended to its list.
+Variations of existing entries are recorded but not added as an alias, and candidates that are not the name of a model (e.g., BLEU) are discarded.

 For each entry of $m$, we also manually retrieved the original paper or documentation to determine if there is an explicit dependency on another model.
-In all, $\mathcal{M}$ has a total of 98 model entries and 146 aliases.
+In all, $\mathcal{M}$ has a total of 103 model entries and 155 aliases.
 With the two keyword lists, $\mathcal{L}$ and $\mathcal{M}$, we are ready to examine how LMs are resolved and extract diachronic patterns.

-Our dataset and code will be open-sourced, and we provide the full list of models involved and the LLM prompts in Appendix~\ref{appendix:full_model_entry} and \ref{appendix:prompt}.
+Our dataset and code is available at \url{https://github.com/CurlyZhu/Ship_of_LMs}.
+We also provide more details of the implementation in the Appendix: the full list of models involved (\ref{appendix:full_model_entry}), the setup of the model name detector (\ref{appendix:LLM_setup}), and the LLM prompts (\ref{appendix:prompt}).